AI Glossary

 Normalization

-A data preparation technique used to scale numerical data to a standard range, like 0 to 1.
-Normalization ensures that all features contribute equally during model training, preventing features with larger values from disproportionately influencing the learning process.
+A data preprocessing technique used to scale numerical data to a standard range, such as 0 to 1.
+Normalization ensures that all features contribute equally during model training.

 Null Hypothesis

 In statistical hypothesis testing, the null hypothesis is a statement that there is no effect or relationship in the data being studied.
-It's the default assumption that researchers try to disprove by finding evidence for an alternative hypothesis.
+It's the default assumption that researchers try to disprove.

 Optimization

-The process of adjusting an AI model's internal settings (parameters) to improve its performance on a specific task, like image recognition or language translation.
-Algorithms like gradient descent are used to find the best parameter values that minimize errors.
+The process of adjusting an AI model's parameters to improve its performance on a specific task, such as minimizing the error in predictions.
+Optimization algorithms like gradient descent are used for this purpose.

 Orchestration